uds-lsv/menyo-20k_MT/README.md

 	> $evaldir/test.${tgt}2${src}.mtout
 ```

 where `$rc` and `$tgt` refers to the source and target languages respectively.
 And `test.$src-$tgt.$tgt.bpe` is the input file.
 The input file to the model should contain already pre-processed source language texts.
 We provided our [Truecase](https://drive.google.com/drive/folders/1zgXnGNfCFf-e7QSIeEylq_r2c5saOVtG) and [BPE](https://drive.google.com/drive/folders/1O3GcZFGEs5v91EYQuIkUIMDNYN9CuG4B) models for use.
+For more information on using the Fairseq framework, visit the github page.

 ### Acknowledgement: